Kat Cole

 Katrina "Kat" Cole (born March 18, 1978) is an American businesswoman.
-She is the former Chief operating officer and president of North America for Focus Brands.
-She is a former president of Focus Brands' subsidiary Cinnabon, an American chain of retail bakeries specializing in cinnamon buns.
-Prior to that, she was an executive vice president of Hooters.
+She is the CEO of AG1, formerly known as Athletic Greens.
+She was previously the chief operating officer and president of North America for Focus Brands and the president of Focus Brands' subsidiary Cinnabon, an American chain of retail bakeries specializing in cinnamon buns.
+Earlier in her career, she was the executive vice president of Hooters.

 Early life

 Cole was born the eldest of three sisters in Jacksonville, Florida, and raised in Orange Park, Florida.
 Her mother divorced her father (a Vietnam War veteran) when Cole was nine years old, and raised the three girls as a single mother.

 Education

 Cole received her MBA in 2010 from Georgia State University.
 She had dropped out of her undergraduate engineering program at the University of North Florida to focus on her global career at Hooters, so she had to take the GMAT and extra interviews to apply.
 She was only allowed to attend the Georgia State MBA program since they are one of the few schools that allow experienced students who did not receive a bachelor's degree to apply.
 She also asked ten CEOs, including Ted Turner, for letters of recommendation to the business school program.